NREL/resstock/measures/ResStockArguments/README.md

 **water_heater_standby_loss**

 The standby loss of water heater.
 Only applies to space-heating boilers.
-If not provided, the OS-HPXML default (see [Combi Boiler w/ Storage](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#combi-boiler-w-storage)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#combi-boiler-w-storage'>Combi Boiler w/ Storage</a>) is used.

 - **Name:** ``water_heater_standby_loss``
 - **Type:** ``String``